-The hotel is also home to an impressive secret interior garden and an open-air courtyard that guests are welcome to relax in.
+The hotel is also home to an impressive secret interior garden and an open-air courtyard where guests are welcome to relax.
 Freepoint Kitchen & Cocktails by Matthew Gaudet at the Freepoint Hotel Cambridge offers a light menu inspired by locally-sourced ingredients and recipes.

 The lively hotel bar offers a Manhattan menu with 8 variations of the classic Manhattan cocktail.
 Interesting 3-dimensional art and other creative touches in the communal areas give this affordable hotel an upscale feel that belies its price tag.

 This stylish boutique hotel is located in the Waterfront district of the city and is 300 yards away from the harbor.
 What was once a lowly shipping warehouse is now a European-style hotel offering chic bedrooms, styled by a local designer with a relaxed, residential vibe.